M66B/FairEmail/FAQ.md

 If the domain name of the sender and the domain name of the reply address differ, the warning flag will be shown too because this is most often the case with phishing messages.
-If desired, this can be disabled in the receive settings (from version 1.1506).
+If desired, this can be disabled in the receive settings (since version 1.1506).

 If legitimate messages are failing authentication, you should notify the sender because this will result in a high risk of messages ending up in the spam folder.
 Moreover, without proper authentication there is a risk the sender will be impersonated.